-If you are considering baptism for either yourself or your child and would like to be added to the list, please contact the Rev. Ruth Anne Garcia.
+If you are considering baptism for either yourself or your child please contact the Rev. Ruth Anne Garcia.

 “Eucharist” comes from the Greek word eucharistia which means “thanksgiving.”
 The Eucharist is “The Great Thanksgiving” in which we meet God in the ordinary substances of bread and wine.
 When we partake of the Eucharist, we share in the life of Jesus Christ and become partners with him in his life and death.